-Forty years ago today, on 7th December 1972, Apollo 17 and three astronauts, Commander Eugene Cernan, Command Module Pilot Ronald Evans, and Lunar Module Pilot Harrison Schmitt, blasted into orbit.
-The three-day trip was to be the final mission of the US Apollo space programme, and forty years later, humans are still to leave low earth orbit to return to the Moon.
+The three-day trip was to be the final mission of the US Apollo space programme, and over forty years later, humans are still to leave low earth orbit to return to the Moon.

 The Apollo 17 crew carried out many scientific experiments and broke several records – the longest time in lunar orbit, longest extravehicular activities on the lunar surface and the largest lunar sample return – as well as producing one of the most iconic and widely distributed photographic images in history: the Blue Marble.

-Aspiring astronauts of all ages have plenty of opportunities to see iconic space objects when visiting the Museum: A sample of Moon rock, brought back with Apollo 15 is on display in our exploring space gallery, with the Apollo 10 Command module – complete with re-entry scorch marks – on display in Making the Modern World.
+Aspiring astronauts of all ages have plenty of opportunities to see iconic space objects when visiting the museum: A sample of Moon rock, brought back with Apollo 15 is on display in our Exploring Space gallery, with the Apollo 10 Command module – complete with re-entry scorch marks – on display in the Making the Modern World gallery.

-Families can celebrate the 40th anniversary of the last man to walk on the moon with the Legend of Apollo 4D Experience.
+Families can celebrate humans walking on the Moon with the Legend of Apollo experience.
 Feel the impact of a Saturn V rocket launch and join the ground-breaking Apollo mission crew through NASA film archives and 3D computer animation.
-Legend of Apollo is suitable for ages 4+, flights take off throughout the day and can be booked here.
+Legend of Apollo is suitable for ages 4+ and can be booked here.